 Resources for Boise's Cultural Community During COVID-19

 The Boise City Department of Arts & History is committed to supporting Boise’s cultural community throughout this global health crisis.
-To the best of our ability, we will continue performing several core functions, including administration, communications, project management, calls and opportunities, and approval processes.
+To the best of our ability, we continue performing several core functions, including administration, communications, project management, calls and opportunities, and approval processes.
 The following list of resources is ongoing—please check back for updates and contact us if you have something to add.
-Get updates on COVID-19 from the City of Boise here.
+Get the latest on facility closures and other COVID-19 information.

 A Few Ways to Support Our Cultural Community

 Share Your Work

 Attend Arts & History Grant Recipient Events Virtually

 Enjoy Boise's Art & History From Home or Near Your Home

 Invest in Boise's Arts & Culture